deepakchandra30/Gaelic_Football_Analysis/phase2.md

+## Data-wise justification (use this in your report)

+* SoccerNet provides full-length match videos plus timestamped event annotations, which is exactly what’s required to train and evaluate a temporal action model and to generate match timelines and analytics.
+* Unlike RTÉ/GAA sources (restricted/no API/no reuse guarantees), SoccerNet is a research dataset with consistent structure, making your Phase 2 pipeline reproducible, testable, and completable.

 ## Final Year Project: Soccer Match Video Analytics + LLM Match Review Dashboard

 ### Best-quality action understanding (temporal model, not single-frame)